codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 **As an alternative to Chapter 12 above,** the Back4App server can be configured properly to listen to the Message object for changes (see [this example](https://github.com/codepath/parse-server-example/blob/master/index.js#L49)).

 💡 **Note:** If you're using a self-deployed Back4App backend (using your own private Application ID and Client Key that you created by yourself in Back4App) then you will also need to enable `liveQuery` functionality in tour Back4App server installation.
-See [[this documentation|https://www.back4app.com/docs/android/live-query]] to enable Live Queries in your Back4App server.
+See [[this documentation|https://www.back4app.com/docs/android/live-query]] to generate a Websocket URL and enable Live Queries in your Back4App server.

 We can now use [[Parse Live Queries|Building-Data-driven-Apps-with-Parse#live-queries]] in our Android app to listen for new messages.
 We can disable the use of the `postDelayed()` runnable that we created in the earlier step: